Martacus/LoggerBot/README.md

 LoggerBot Exists solely for logging messages send in the Discord Channels the bot is connected to.

+Keep in mind, this is a W.I.P. bot.

 ##Setup

 1. Download the .jar and put in in the designated folder.